higginsjia/CFD-practice-with-detailed-description/README.md

 ## Learn the CFD form theory to simple code with detailed docunment for basic study
 the code was implmented in C or C++ language with Visual Studio IDE, easy for comploation

-The finite difference method was used due to its simplicity compared with finite volume method for coding.
+The finite difference method was used due to its simplicity compared with the finite volume method for coding.

 Lid cavity flow was adopted for basic practice